This site requires a more recent version of Adobe Flash Player to function properly.

 The competition in the single-serve coffee segment is intensifying with many companies interested in grabbing a share of the growing market.

-Starbucks has announced its plans to enter this segment with the launch of its new coffee maker Verismo.
-This development is clearly a huge threat for GMCR.
+Starbucks entered this segment with the launch of its coffee maker Verismo.
+This development has been posing a huge threat for GMCR.
+Moreover, retail giant WalMart introduced the Esio Beverage System, a more reasonable line of brewers at its stores in 2012.

 Highly fluctuating coffee prices

 Coffee prices are dependent on various factors including weather, economic and political issues in coffee-producing nations.
 For the past one year, coffee prices have exhibited volatility.
 Increasing coffee prices could have an adverse impact on the GMCR's margins since coffee is its key raw material.
 We believe that in the coming years due to inflationary pressures and volatile prices of Arabica coffee, GMCR might have to resort to increasing prices of K-Cup Portion Packs.

 Trefis Forecast Rationale for Single Serve Cup Packs Sold

 GMCR sources, produces and sells coffee, hot cocoa, teas and other beverages in K-Cup portion packs.
 These are sold to supermarkets, club stores and convenience stores, restaurants, office coffee distributors and also

 directly to consumers in the United States.

-Going forward, we expect them to increase at a moderate rate, exceeding 26 billion annually by the end of the forecast period.
+Going forward, due to more advanced brewers, introduction of new Keurig Cold and distribution deals with major coffee and retail brands, we expect them to increase at a significant rate, exceeding 24 billion annually by the end of the forecast period.

 Trefis considered the following factors for its forecast

-- GMCR offers its consumers the ability to choose from over 200 varieties of K-Cup portion packs.
+- Keurig already offers its consumers the ability to choose from over 200 varieties of K-Cup portion packs.
 It K-Cup portion pack brands include some of the prominent brands including Caribou Coffee, Dunkin' Donuts, Kahlua, Starbucks, Diedrich Coffee, Millstone, Gloria Jean’s, Café Escapes and Coffee People.